 The Occupational Therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (acoteonline.org).
 The program is approved by the New York State Education Department.
 Graduates of the program are eligible to sit for the national certification examination for occupational therapists administered by the National Board for Certification of Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will qualify for certification as a registered occupational therapist.
 Most states also require licensure in order to practice; eligibility for state licenses is usually based on the results of the NBCOT examination, in addition to other requirements.

 Note: Applicants to the School of Health Professions should be aware that certain legal issues and/or convictions may preclude a student from being accepted by clerkships, internships, and/or fieldwork, and impact the student’s ability to complete the required program courses and qualify for graduation, certification, and/or licensure.

 Technical Standards for Admission and Matriculation in the Occupational Therapy Program

 The Department of Occupational Therapy is committed to the admission and matriculation of all qualified students and does not discriminate on the basis of race, ethnicity, age, gender orientation/identification, national origin, religion, sexual preference, or disability.
-The college does not discriminate against persons with disability who are otherwise qualified.
+The college does not discriminate against persons with a disability who are otherwise qualified.
 The college does expect that minimal technical standards are met by all applicants and students as set forth herein.
 These standards reflect what has been determined to be reasonable expectations for occupational therapy students in performing common and important functions, considering the safety and welfare of patients.
 These standards may not reflect what may be required for employment of the graduate occupational therapist.